Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/seek_en.md

 ##EXAMPLES##

-* Open a file and get a file descriptor( Suppose the file content is "sequoiadb");
+* Open a file and get a file descriptor;

 ```lang-javascript
 > var file = new File( "/opt/sequoiadb/file" )